I share my struggles as a freelancer when I wanted to quit my high paying job in an MNC to start freelancing and work from home.

-A simple example can be when a client says they want to clone a website, you may understand client needs the functional aspect of website but the client may want both the functional and design.
+A simple example can be when a client says they want to clone a website, and you may understand the client needs the functional aspect of the site.
+However, the client may wish to both functional and design.

-Once you show to a client with your ready prototype, the client may give feedback like nothing has been done because the site does not look like he wanted and this is when you understand the complete requirements.
+Once you show to a client with your ready prototype, the client may give feedback like nothing has been done because the site does not look like he wanted.
+The point when you understand the complete client’s requirement.

 6. Language and Dialect

-Technically you have started understanding what client wants but things can get real tough when you have issues understanding the language and dialect of foreign clients.
+Technically you have started understanding what the client wants.
+However, things can get tough when you have issues understanding the language and dialect of foreign clients.

-Even today I have issues understanding the English language of some of my clients from Spain or Germany where they speak English lot differently.
+Even today, I have issues understanding the English language of some of my clients from Spain or Germany, where they speak English a lot differently.

 7. Building The Website

-2004 was an age of user generated content and niche communities.
-Clone of RentACoder did not work out but it helps me convince I should not be re-invent the wheel with the forum but the struggle was with the choice of the forum software.
+2004 was the age of user-generated content and niche communities.
+Clone of RentACoder did not work out, but it helps me convince I should not be re-invent the wheel with the forum, but the struggle was with the choice of the forum software.

 Free or a paid one.
-When you have burnt your fingers with trying to build a website, the obvious choice is free one but I wasn’t convinced with free choice of forums scripts.
+When you have burnt your fingers with trying to build a website, the obvious choice is a free one, but I wasn’t convinced with free choice of forums scripts.

 I wanted the site to be like the forums I was regular on.
 I was a regular member of SitePoint forums and high rankings forums.
-Sitepoint was on vBulletin back then but the high ranking forum wasn’t on vBulletin but it wasn’t on phpBB either.
+Sitepoint was on vBulletin back then, but the top-ranking forum wasn’t on vBulletin, but it wasn’t on phpBB either.